 Moreover, Alibaba Cloud bears the distinction of operating its own infrastructure across several zones in China.
 Since Chinese law cannot permit any foreign cloud service provider to build own infrastructure there, Alibaba will always enjoy the benefit of being the largest service provider with own facilities.

 Although, Amazon Web Services and Microsoft have a small presence in China, it is through third party operators as the law in China restricts them from building own infrastructure on Chinese soil.
 Hence it can be conclude that Alibaba is the only global cloud provider in true sense with its own facilities in China as well as outside.

-Developers can easily adapt to Alibaba cloud if they are comfortable working with AWS or Google because of a large number of similarities in terms of APIs and cloud behavior that exists across all major cloud service providers.
+Developers can easily adapt to Alibaba cloud if they are comfortable working with AWS or Google because of a large number of similarities in terms of APIs and cloud behavior that exists across all major cloud service providers in India.
 Users can easily shift to Alibaba Cloud without any hassles.